AlbertoUAH/Zalando/README.md

 ## Future lines of research

 1. __Review "One Piece" Mispredictions__
+2. __Implement a GradCAM solution to analyse errors in detail__.
+[Source](https://medium.com/@stepanulyanin/implementing-grad-cam-in-pytorch-ea0937c31e82)
-2. __Finetune SqueezeNet1_1 with data augmentation techniques__
+3. __Finetune SqueezeNet1_1 with data augmentation techniques__
-3. __Create a Custom Convolutional Model__: it provides flexibility and control over the model's architecture
+4. __Create a Custom Convolutional Model__: it provides flexibility and control over the model's architecture
-4. __Use Deeper Approaches__ (e.g., ResNet18): deeper architectures are capable of capturing more complex features and patterns, potentially leading to enhanced accuracy
+5. __Use Deeper Approaches__ (e.g., ResNet18): deeper architectures are capable of capturing more complex features and patterns, potentially leading to enhanced accuracy

 ## CI/CD Deployment plan and Database